dayerdl/SampleAppMVVM/Readme.md

 - Use of MVVM

 - Structure of features by packages.
 Each feature contains follows separation of concerns:
-  - UI: Contain the views
+  - UI: Contain the views -> Use of Compose to represent the views
-  - ViewModels
+  - ViewModels -> Use of Android viewmodel and Livedata to bind the views.
   - Repository
   - DI: Dependencies for Dagger Modules